Advertisement

 What treatment is available for depression?

-After speaking with your doctor about why you are feeling depressed, you may opt for therapy.
-There are many types of therapy, so discuss which kind may work best for you.
-Cognitive behavioral therapy, for example, involves structured sessions led by a mental health counselor, who helps address negative thinking in the day to day; it’s heavily centered on how our thoughts affect our emotions and behaviors.
+After speaking with your HCP about why you are feeling depressed, you may opt for therapy.
+There are many types of therapy, and one kind may work better for you than another.
+Cognitive behavioral therapy, for example, involves structured sessions led by a mental health counselor, who helps address negative thinking in the day to day.
+It’s focuses heavily on how our thoughts affect our emotions and behaviors.
 Cognitive behavioral therapists believe that even if the situation doesn’t change, you can still alter the way you think about it.

-There are a number of medications available to treat depression.
-Whether someone takes a prescription largely depends on the seriousness of their disorder and the recommendation from their doctor or therapist.
+There are also a number of medications available to treat depression.
+Prescription use depends on individual situation and a recommendation from an HCP.
 Some people may choose to address their depression with therapy alone, while others opt for medication, as well.
-“If you're functioning pretty well, you're not feeling great but you're functioning, you probably have a choice,” says Nasche.
-"If it's pervasive, you would benefit from a combination of medication and therapy."
+Frequently, both are used in combination.

 8 / 10